-The following table sets forth the consolidated capitalization of BC Ferries as of June 30, 2004, on an actual basis and as adjusted to reflect the sale of the Series 04-4 Bonds offered by this prospectus and the application of the estimated net proceeds as described under "Use of Proceeds".
+The following table sets forth the consolidated capitalization of BC Ferries as of March 31, 2004, on an actual basis and as adjusted to reflect the sale of the Series 04-1 Bonds offered by this prospectus, the incurrence of indebtedness under the Credit Facility and the application of the estimated net proceeds as described under "Use of Proceeds."
 This table should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations", "Share and Loan Capital" and the consolidated financial statements and related notes appearing elsewhere in this prospectus.